mhossein1384/Multimc-Optifine-1.18/README.md

 Now launch the game and enjoy!
 <img width="1440" alt="Screen Shot 2021-12-04 at 2 25 29 PM" src="https://user-images.githubusercontent.com/95017233/144706982-10f327b1-4649-471f-85e4-6f10beeac898.png">
-# Issue(s)
+# Notes & Issues
 1.Fullscreen mode unavailable

-If you're using an Apple-silicon mac like I do, Try m1-multimc-hack for better performance:
+2.If you're using an Apple-silicon mac like I do, Try m1-multimc-hack for better performance:

 https://github.com/yusefnapora/m1-multimc-hack

+3.v1.18.1 will be available when optifabric 1.18.1 is available.